Dianne Feinstein announces she won't run for Senate reelection in 2024

 In her 30 years in the Senate, Feinstein has served on the Senate Intelligence Committee, fought for LGBTQ+ rights and the legalization of gay marriage, and focused on improving the Golden State's water infrastructure.

+Senate Majority Leader Chuck Schumer tweeted that Feinstein's "long, distinguished career stands out for the sheer width and breadth of what she accomplished."

+"She broke innumerable glass ceilings," Schumer wrote.
+"Her work has impacted the lives of millions of Americans—especially Californians.
+She's a California and an American institution."

-"It would be impossible to write the history of California politics — it would be impossible to write the history of American politics — without acknowledging the trailblazing career of Senator Dianne Feinstein," Sen. Alex Padilla, the junior senator from California, told reporters Tuesday afternoon. "...
-I want to be clear, as she was clear with us in caucus, she's not done yet."
+Sen. Alex Padilla, the junior senator from California, told reporters Tuesday, "It would be impossible to write the history of California politics — it would be impossible to write the history of American politics — without acknowledging the trailblazing career of Senator Dianne Feinstein."

 — Jack Turman contributed to this report